Critical MeMe

 This was the fifth or sixth time I've seen this and I just don't think it's ever getting old.

 Trying to figure out which bit of this movie is my favorite is nearly as difficult as trying to pick my favorite all-time movie.
-Just as I commit to the part where the joint blows into his lap and he douses it with his beer...I remember that isn't nearly as funny as him decoding the phone message with the pencil-rub method...and then I'll think of his anti-intruder doorstop device and start cracking up about that.
+Just as I commit to the part where the joint bounces into his lap and he douses it with his beer...I remember that isn't nearly as funny as him decoding the phone message with the pencil-rub method...and then I'll think of his anti-intruder doorstop device and start cracking up about that.
 It's just a goldmine.

 P. S. Eight-year-olds, Dude.